Employment Law 101 for the Small Business Owner

 About the author: Kulani Shiluvane is the founder and chief solutionist at Shiluvah.
 She is an accomplished business development professional with a post-graduation qualification in Management and Labour Law from the University of the Witwatersrand and the University of Johannesburg respectively.

 She is a skilled operation, logistic and strategic professional with experience in strategic planning and implementation, stakeholder engagement, human resources and public relations.
-Kulani severed as Chief Operations Officer in a medium-size organisation in Johannesburg for 4 years and in 2017 she established Shiluvah.
+Kulani served as Chief Operations Officer in a medium-sized organisation in Johannesburg for 4 years and in 2017 she established Shiluvah.

 Shiluvah is a Human Resource and Labour Law Consultancy which offers dynamic, customised and integrated people management solutions.
-Kulani has a keen interest and experience in human resource, conflict resolution, problem solving and organisational relations.
-Accredited as a mediator by Conflict Dynamics in 2018, her mediation interest areas are: commercial disputes, workplace, management and labour related matters.
+Kulani has a keen interest and experience in human resources, conflict resolution, problem-solving and organisational relations.
+Accredited as a mediator by Conflict Dynamics in 2018, her mediation interest areas are: commercial disputes, workplace, management and labour-related matters.

 See Also: What is Business Law?